larsks/crux/README.md

     created new service myservice/messagequeue (00214ed4885d4417ae97c23e093a9845)
     created new endpoint internalurl=http://localhost:5254/, publicurl=http://localhost:5254/, adminurl=http://localhost:5254/ (c700a2c4df9f41e1979d1e330c73dccb)

-Create a new endpoint for the `myservice` service.
-This will fail by default (so that you do not accidentally create a new endpoint):
+Create an additional endpoint for the `myservice` service.
+This won't work by default (crux will just use the existing one) so so that you do not accidentally create a new endpoint:

     $ crux endpoint-create -n myservice -t messagequeue -I http://otherhost:5254/ using existing service myservice/messagequeue (00214ed4885d4417ae97c23e093a9845)
     using existing endpoint internalurl=http://localhost:5254/, publicurl=http://localhost:5254/, adminurl=http://localhost:5254/ (c700a2c4df9f41e1979d1e330c73dccb)
-    requested internal endpoint http://otherhost:5254/ does not match existing endpoint http://localhost:5254/ requested public endpoint http://otherhost:5254/ does not match existing endpoint http://localhost:5254/ requested admin endpoint http://otherhost:5254/ does not match existing endpoint http://localhost:5254/

 But you can explicitly add additional endpoints with `--append`: